clemensv/avrotize/README.md

   from JSON to Avro, the property names in objects are sanitized by replacing any non-alphanumeric characters with underscores and prefixing the result with an underscore.
 This may lead to name conflicts and the tool will simply append a unique index to the name to avoid naming conflicts.
+This is also true for enum values that are numeric.
+The tool will prefix those with an underscore.
 * All `patternProperties` are converted into a fields holding arrays of records.
 * All external references (`$ref`) are resolved and embedded in the Avro schema.
-  The tool does not support maintaining external references to other schemas.
   To perform a conversion, all external $ref references have to be resolvable by the tool.
-* When a JSON schema file does not define a top-level type, the tool will look for a `definitions` section and emit all definitions as a union of the types defined.
+* When a JSON schema file does not define a top-level type, the tool will look for a `definitions`/`$defs` section and emit all definitions as a union of the types defined.
 This also works with Swagger and OpenAPI files.

 ### Convert XML Schema (XSD) to Avro schema